ldutoit/eelRNA/trinityrun.md

 I used the tutorial at:
 https://southgreenplatform.github.io/trainings/trinityTrinotate/TP-trinity/

-The next step is to obtain a count matrix
-I used the tutorial at
+The combination of modules and environment below is extremely weird, but it works.

 ```
+module purge
+module load Trinity/2.8.4-gimkl-2017a
 module load Miniconda3
-module load Trinity
-source activate transdecoder #module that contains rsem and other of my trinity utils
+source activate transdecoder #modu that contains rm #rsem and other of my trinity utils
-module load  SAMtools/1.8-gimkl-2018b Bowtie2 # the default samtools
+module load  Trinity/2.8.4-gimkl-2017a SAMtools/1.8-gimkl-2017a Bowtie/1.2.0-gimkl-2017a RSEM/1.3.1-gimkl-2017a

 align_and_estimate_abundance.pl \
 --transcripts FR_trinity_output/Trinity.fasta \